-There was a wide range of achievement levels in this criterion; in some cases there seemed to be little evidence of ideas being developed more than to a superficial degree, while the strongest work was informed, with innovative and personal approaches to developing and conveying ideas.
+There was a wide range of achievement levels in this criterion; in some cases there seemed to be little evidence of ideas being developed beyond a superficial degree, while the strongest work was informed, with innovative and personal approaches to developing and conveying ideas.

-As it has been noted in previous reports, in some cases the final studio works tended to look very much like the initial idea.
+As has been noted in previous reports, in some cases the final studio works tended to look very much like the initial idea.
 Thoughtful progression and the ability to review, modify and refine ideas are still areas of some concern.
 In terms of refinement particularly, many candidates were content with an initial outcome of a studio piece.

 There were some cases of weaker candidates using images and ideas taken directly from the Internet as inspiration for or as the subject of the work itself: in these cases candidates completely missed out the process of development.
-Some drew their inspiration from random artworks found online without much discrimination while others were asked to look into a handful of famous artists (i.e. Picasso) without much opportunity to see other valid art history connections.